runatlantis/atlantis/runatlantis.io/docs/repo-level-atlantis-yaml.md

 See [Custom Workflow Use Cases: Custom init/plan/apply Commands](custom-workflows.html#custom-init-plan-apply-commands)

 ### Terragrunt

-Terragrunt declares its module dependencies explicitly, so it is possible to generate an `atlantis.yaml` file by examining all the dependencies in your project.

-To take advantage of this, you can use the tool [terragrunt-atlantis-config](https://github.com/transcend-io/terragrunt-atlantis-config).

 See [Custom Workflow Use Cases: Terragrunt](custom-workflows.html#terragrunt)

 ### Running custom commands